Amherst, New York

 Learning center services are available all throughout the academic year.
 All students at Daemen are able to get support from academic coaches, supplemental instruction, peer-led team learning, or disability services.
 Workshops, open to all, are offered each semester to provide tips on note taking, test preparation, test taking strategies, time management, and study skills.

-The college’s Honors Program challenges students’ minds and cultivates their potential to contribute both to the community and to the world at large.
+The university’s Honors Program challenges students’ minds and cultivates their potential to contribute both to the community and to the world at large.
 Students who have demonstrated excellence in learning can benefit from honors courses, which examine complex issues from multiple perspectives, use primary sources rather than textbooks, and present special opportunities for research and a variety of experience-based learning opportunities.
 Honors students oversee their own student organization, with activities including films, speakers, field trips, and community service projects.

 THREE DEGREES IN FIVE YEARS